codedbypj/Ball_Game/README.md

 # Ball_Game
-A ball game using pygame
+A ball game using pygame.
+Please read the wiki to read how to play game.